File (im_file)

 RenameCheck

-When using file rotation, it is better to use a naming scheme that does not match the wildcard specified in the File directive so rotated files are no longer monitored than relying on the RenameCheck directive.
+When using file rotation, it is better to use a naming scheme that does not match the wildcard specified in the File directive.
+This ensures rotated files are no longer monitored without relying on the RenameCheck directive.

 SavePos